azdavis/millet/editors/vscode/readme.md

 - Jump to definition

 Note that Millet does not actually run SML code.
 To do that, you'll need an installation of SML, like [SML/NJ][smlnj] or [MLton][mlton].

+- Check out the [blog post][blog] introducing the project.
+- Refer to the [manual][] for information about setup, usage, and features.

 ## Warning